Pet Ultrasound in St. George, UT

 Comfortable and low-stress

-Most scans simply require a quiet area and a small patch of fur clipped over the scan site.
+Most scans simply require a quiet area and some clipped fur over the scan site.
 Many pets rest calmly throughout, and depending on temperament and the area we’re imaging, a light sedative may be recommended to keep your companion relaxed and the images crisp.
 Our goal is always a calm, fear-aware visit.

 Living an active Southern Utah life means dogs and cats face their share of bumps, bugs, and surprises.
 If your pet’s symptoms have you worried, please request an appointment through our contact page and we’ll help you find answers.